skyclr/sky.framework/_jsServices/windows/README.txt

 service name: windows
 methods:
-	getLast - return last modal windows or null
+	getLast - return last modal windows or null modal - creates new modal window
+		name - String or jQuery, if string then template with this name would be rendered, if jQuery - appended data - Data that passed to template render modalAjax - creates new modal window with ajax loading indicator, locks it and unlocks on ajax resolve ajax - Ajax call object from ajax service
 classes:
 	Modal - Creates new modal window
 	class methods: